ross39/G00345608Project/readme.md

 location.
 It only works if you agree for the app to view your location More info can be found on the wiki page

+Had an issue with learnonline so I added the pdf of the project spec

 I did a git push -u origin master -- force and it has overwritten my commits